 The Sends-Routes layout is shown in Figure 2.
 It contains controls for routing or sending the currently assigned path to Auxiliaries, Tracks, Groups, Mains, direct outputs and Mix Minus busses.
 Pan controls are provided for placing the path in any of these destinations.
-It also allows interrogation of busses.
+It also allows interrogation and reverse routing of busses.